KubiiCz/OTEHelper/README.md

 Simply fill EAN, OTE_IDF and date to csv template and generate xml file which you can upload to OTE.
 To read respose from OTE you upload xml and app return you csv with electricity sum over monh by EAN.

+## Client
+Client is running on new version of Vue.js

+## Server
+Server is written in node.js